arenekosreal/plasma-ions-china/README.md

 A collection of ions for Chinese users.

+## What is Ion

+Ion is KDE's weather source engine, which can provide weather data to its weather widget (org.kde.plasma.weather).
+KDE itself has some Ions, like `wetter.com`, `noaa`, etc. If you have used the weather widget, you will not miss them.

+## Why create this

+Although KDE itself has some Ions, they are not suitable for Chinese users.
+Only a few cities can be found and their reports are too brief.
+That's why this project is created.
+We collect some weather apis focus on Chinese cities so we can have a better experience when using KDE's weather widget.

 ## Usage

 You should be able to search Chinese cities and obtain weather report in KDE's weather widget after installed this.